Stuart Hogg: Professional career

+Glasgow Warriors

 Hogg made his debut for Glasgow Warriors in the Magners League in February 2011 and that same month was part of the Scotland under-20 team.
 He went on to earn five caps competing in the under-20 6 Nations and the IRB Junior World Championship in the summer of 2011.

 Hogg made two Warriors appearances in season 2010–11 and began the 2011–12 RaboDirect PRO12 campaign as the club's starting full-back.
-He was named in the Pro12 Dream team at the end of the 2012/13 season.
+He was named in the Pro12 Dream team at the end of the 2012–13 season.
 It was announced in November 2014 that Stuart Hogg had signed a two-year contract extension with the Glasgow Warriors, keeping him at the club until at least May 2017.
 He signed a further contract in 2016 taking him to the end of the 2018/19 season with me.
 In 2017 Hogg became the youngest player to reach 100 appearances at the age of just 24.

+Exeter Chiefs

 In November 2018 it was announced Hogg would be leaving Glasgow Warriors after nine years, and joining Exeter Chiefs after the 2019 RWC.

 Hogg become a European and English premiership champion with Exeter Chiefs in 2020, playing an important role in their triumphs over Racing 92 in the European Champions Cup Final and Wasps in the Gallagher Premiership Final.

+Montpellier

+Stuart Hogg joined Montpellier in July 2024 signing a two-year contract, and made his competitive debut for the club on September 7, 2024.